CyberSys/Stoner/README.md

 StereoTypcial Ordinary Normal Everyday Robot

-A example of using the (dogma framework)[https://github.com/FWolfe/dogma], as used in the ORGM discord/irc bot.
+A example of using the [dogma framework](https://github.com/FWolfe/dogma), as used in the ORGM discord/irc bot.
 This example uses several 'dogma programs' (located in the programs directory):